 Surprisingly effective shlock horror with the look & feel of a 1930s B horror film, The Head (Die Nackte und der Satan, 1959) features a group of scientists conducting experimental transplants, using Serum Z to keep organs alive, even a head, separate from the body.

 The lead scientist Dr. Abel is played by Michel Simon of Boudu Saved from Drowning (1932) fame.
-He comes off here as good Boris Karloff type.
+He comes off here as a good Boris Karloff type.

 He hires an assistant who is not entirely in his right mind, one Dr. Ood, who is hiding a sinister past (probably a Nazi war criminal).
 He is eager to misuse Dr. Abel's new techniques.